 • FAFSA is the only way to unlock the Pell Grant, other federal financial aid, and most institutional and community-based financial aid.

-• The FAFSA Completion rate in Michigan for the 2019-20 year was 51.9%, compared to 52.5% in the 2018-2019 year.
+• The completion rate in Michigan for the 2023-24 FAFSA year is currently at 53.7%, compared to 52.3% at the same time in the 2022-23 cycle.

 • FAFSA completion rates are lower, on average, in high-poverty districts than in low-poverty districts.
-Michigan left over $100 million in unused federal financial aid on the table last year.

-• The average Pell Grant awarded to a student in 2018-19 was $4,271, meaning Michigan left nearly $120 million in federal Pell Grants untapped.
+• The average Pell Grant awarded to a student from the class of 2022 was $4,539.
+Michigan left over $93.5 million in unused federal financial aid on the table last year.

 • Low-income seniors are 127% more likely to enroll in postsecondary education directly after high school, compared to peers who do not complete the form.